-The O-1 Visa standard for the Arts is considerably lower than that for Business, Science, Education and Athletics or for Extraordinary Achievement in Motion Pictures or Television.
-However, the EB-1 Extraordinary Ability Green Card standard is the same for all areas of expertise, and is equivalent to the O-1 standard for extraordinary ability in business, science education or athletics (O-1A).
-Those who do not qualify for the higher EB-1 Extraordinary Ability Green Card standard must seek another alternative should they be interested in US permanent residence.
+The O-1 arts standard is considerably lower than those for Business, Science, Education and Athletics or for Film or Television.
+But, the EB-1 Extraordinary Ability standard to obtain Lawful Permanent Residence (LPR) status is the same for all areas of expertise.
+It is equivalent to the O-1 extraordinary ability standard (O-1A), the most difficult of the three.
+Those who do not qualify for the higher EB-1 Extraordinary Ability Green Card standard must seek another alternative if interested in permanent residence.

-To meet the O-1 Visa Extraordinary Ability standard in the Sciences, Education, Business or Athletics, an O-1 candidate must show sustained national or international acclaim in his or her field of expertise, i.e., “a level of expertise indicating that s/he is one of the small percentage who have risen to the very top of the field of endeavor.”
-Specifically, evidence must consist of either (a) receipt of a major, internationally recognized award, such as the Nobel Prize, a Grammy or Oscar nomination or similar major award, or (b) at least 3 of the following:
+The toughest O-1 standard, “extraordinary ability,” is applicable to the most common fields.
+These include, broadly, business, the sciences, education and athletics.
+To meet the O-1 Visa Extraordinary Ability standard, one must show “sustained national or international acclaim.
+That is, they must demonstrate that they are “one of the small percentage who have risen to the very top of the field.”
+Evidence must consist of either: (a) receipt of major, internationally recognized award, such as the Nobel Prize, Grammy or Oscar nomination or similar major award; or (b) at least 3 of the following:

-If the above criteria do not readily apply to the O-1 candidate’s field, then comparable evidence may be submitted.
+If the above criteria do not readily apply to the O-1 candidate’s field, then s/he may submit comparable evidence.

-To qualify for an O-1 Visa in the Arts (except for Television or Film; for that standard, O-1C, see below), candidates must demonstrate “distinction,” or “a degree or skill and recognition substantially above that ordinarily encountered to the extent that a person described as prominent is renowned, leading or well-known in the field of arts.”
-Specifically, candidates must provide: (a) evidence of nomination for, or receipt of, major national or international awards or prizes in their particular field of expertise, such as an Academy Award, an Emmy, a Grammy, a Director’s Guild Award, the Nobel Prize, Putlitzer Prize, National Book Award, etc. or equivalent; or (b) at least 3 of the following:
+Specifically, candidates must provide: (a) evidence of nomination for, or receipt of, major national or international awards or prizes in their particular field of expertise; these may include an Academy Award, Emmy, Grammy, Director’s Guild Award, Nobel Prize, Pulitzer Prize, National Book Award, etc., or equivalent; or (b) at least 3 of the following:

-Timing for the O-1 Visa varies substantially (2 to 4 months) depending on where the petition is filed; timing can change dramatically in accordance with USCIS priorities.
-However, one can file an expedited petition for an additional fee payable to USCIS (the US Government).
+O-1 Visa timing varies substantially (2 to 4 months) depending on where the candidate files the petition.
+However, processing times can change dramatically in accordance with USCIS priorities.
+Expedited processing is available for a “premium processing” fee.
 This expedite fee guarantees processing within 15 calendar days of filing.
-However, this premium processing does NOT guarantee a final decision within 15 days.
-Even in petitions that have used premium processing, USCIS may request additional evidence (known as a request for further evidence, or RFE), which restarts the clock for another 15 days upon receipt of such additional evidence.
-Requests for additional evidence on an O-1 visa petition, particularly in the current climate, can be unpredictable.
-However, we have found that generally, the stronger the evidence presented with the initial petition, the less likely that USCIS will issue an RFE.
+But premium processing does NOT guarantee a final decision within 15 days.
+Even in expedited petitions, USCIS may request additional evidence.
+A request for further evidence (RFE) restarts the clock for another 15 days upon receipt of additional evidence.

-The O-2 Visa (different from the O-3 Visa, which is for an O-1 Visa holder’s immediate relatives) is for individuals who wish to accompany an O-1 Visa holder in the Arts, Motion Picture and Television productions or Athletics.
-(No comparable O-2 Visa accompanying alien category exists for individuals in the fields of Business, Science and Education.)
-An O-2 Visa petition must be in conjunction with the services of an O-1 Visa holder, and the O-2 Visa holder is not allowed to work apart from the O-1 Visa.
+The O-2 Visa is for individuals accompanying an O-1 holder in the Arts, Motion Picture and Television productions or Athletics.
+No comparable category exists for individuals in the fields of Business, Science and Education.
+USCIS may approve an O-2 Visa petition in conjunction with the services of an O-1 Visa holder.
+The O-2 Visa holder cannot work apart from the O-1 principal.

 O-2 Visa candidates must meet the following criteria:

-In addition to the above, O-2 Visa holders who accompany an O-1 television or film artist must:
+In addition, O-2 Visa holders who accompany an O-1 television or film artist must: